NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-2.md

 2. `airplane_ticket.json`
 3. The file(s) that power the **Show Me Colors** portal page
 4. `airplane_flight.html` and `airplane_flight_row.html`
-5. The JSON file generated for the **Book Flight Ticket** Web form (look inside the **web_form** directory of your custom app, the name of the file depends on the title you gave to the web form)
+5. The JSON file with the name of the form `*web_form.json` generated for the **Book Flight Ticket** Web form (look inside the **web_form** directory of your custom app, the name of the file depends on the title you gave to the web form)
-6. The JSON file generated for the **Departs in 24 hours!** notification (look inside the `notification` directory in your custom app)
+6. The JSON file with the name of the form `*notification.json` generated for the **Departs in 24 hours!** notification (look inside the `notification` directory in your custom app)
 7. `airplane_ticket.py`
 8. `flight_passenger.py`

 :::danger[Before You Submit]

-1. Add `.txt` extension to all the files before uploading/attaching.
-For instance, `airplane_ticket.py` becomes `airplane_ticket.py.txt`
-2. DO NOT upload links to file, attach the file from your local computer
-3. Make sure the DocType names and field names match the above mentioned verbatim.
+Make sure the DocType names and field names match the above mentioned verbatim.
 :::

-Use [this](https://cms.buildwithhussain.dev/fschool-assignment-submission/new) form to submit your assignment.
-Select `2` for the day field.
+Visit [this](https://frappe.school/assignments-portal/day-2) portal to submit your assignment.

-If you have any problems in submitting the assignment, please drop me an email at [hussain@frappe.io](mailto:hussain@frappe.io)
+If you have any problems in submitting the assignment or find a bug in the portal, please drop me an email at [hussain@frappe.io](mailto:hussain@frappe.io)

 ---